 The Office of Graduate Academic Affairs is directed by the Associate Vice Provost for Graduate Academic Affairs.
 The office provides various services to graduate students and consults with academic units on matters related to curricula and the implementation of academic policies.
 The office provides periodic reports and analyses of its activities to the Vice Provost for Research and Academic Affairs, academic units, and other interested units of the university as appropriate.

 A graduate degree is awarded for the satisfactory completion of a coherent program of study.
 Students may view degree requirements and their progress toward meeting these requirements using the Graduate Degree Works Worksheet.
-A student must complete a Graduate Degree Works Plan of Study, approved by the academic adviser, academic unit, and Graduate Academic Affairs, before completion of nine credit hours of master's coursework and 18 credit hours (one year of full-time study) of doctoral coursework.
+A student must complete a mandatory advising session with the assigned graduate adviser, before completion of nine credit hours of master's coursework and 18 credit hours (one year of full-time study) of doctoral coursework.
+More information is available in the Academic Advising section of the Graduate Bulletin.

-A Plan of Study must be approved within four months after matriculation for full-time students or before enrolling beyond nine credit hours for part-time students.
-After these deadlines, further registration may not be allowed until a Plan of Study is approved by the Office of Graduate Academic Affairs.
+A mandatory advising session must be completed within the first semester after matriculation for full-time students or before enrolling beyond nine credit hours for part-time students.
+After these deadlines, further registration will not be allowed.
 The master's student must graduate within six years of initial matriculation.
 Nine quarter hours is equivalent to six semester hours.
 In addition:

 - At least 50% of the minimum coursework for a master’s degree must be in courses open only for graduate credit (500-level or above).